Noodles & Company (NDLS) Stock: What the Analysts are Saying

 The Benchmark Company gave a rating of “Buy” to NDLS, setting the target price at $15 in the report published on November 12th of the previous year.

-Volatility was left at 5.35%, however, over the last 30 days, the volatility rate increased by 4.41%, as shares sank -12.78% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -22.02% lower at present.
+Volatility was left at 4.76%, however, over the last 30 days, the volatility rate increased by 5.72%, as shares surge +6.76% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -17.17% lower at present.

 Insider Trading